tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://www.wired.com/2015/04/hire-like-google/](http://www.wired.com/2015/04/hire-like-google/)

-- Unstructured interviews have an r2 of 0.14, meaning that they can explain only 14 percent of an employees performance
+- Unstructured interviews have an r2 of 0.14, meaning that they can explain only 14 percent of an employee’s performance

 - The best predictor of how someone will perform in a job is a work sample test (29 percent)